 Situation #3: Have Health Insurance and Bariatric Surgery Benefits

-Coverage for the surgeon’s portion of the procedure is wholly separate and distinct from coverage for services received from the hospital.
-Inquiries regarding hospital services may be directed to Summit Medical Center Business Office at 405-359-2488, Integris Baptist Medical Center Business Office at 405-951-4740 and OU Medical Center Business Office at 405-271-6892
+Coverage for the surgeon’s portion of the procedure is wholly separate and distinct from coverage for services received from the hospital and anesthesia.
+Inquiries regarding hospital or anesthesia services may be directed to Summit Medical Center Business Office at 405-359-2488, Integris Baptist Medical Center Business Office at 405-951-4740 and OU Medical Center Business Office at 405-271-6892

 All this information and more will be covered in the informational seminar.
 During the initial consult, a patient advocate will be assigned to guide you through the process.
 If you have questions at any time after the first consult, please contact your patient advocate.